-The Perfect Theory: A Century of Geniuses and the Battle over General Relativity #ad - This has driven their work to unveil the universe’s surprising secrets even further, and many believe more wonders remain hidden within the theory’s tangle of equations, waiting to be exposed.
+This has driven their work to unveil the universe’s surprising secrets even further, and many believe more wonders remain hidden within the theory’s tangle of equations, waiting to be exposed.
 Its adherents have revealed what lies at the farthest reaches of the universe, shed light on the smallest scales of existence, and explained how the fabric of reality emerges.

 Dark matter, dark energy, black holes, and string theory are all progeny of Einstein’s theory.
 For these scientists, the theory has been both a treasure trove and an enigma. .
 Still, general relativity has flourished, delivering key insights into our understanding of the origin of time and the evolution of all the stars and galaxies in the cosmos.

 Relativists were the target of persecution in Hitler’s Germany, hounded in Stalin’s Russia, and disdained in 1950s America.

 Complexity: The Emerging Science at the Edge of Order and Chaos

 Snippets of rare beauty here and there almost took your breath away.
 Medium “waldrop provides a good grounding of what may indeed be the first flowering of a new science.
 Publishers Weekly .
 If you liked Chaos, you’ll love Complexity.
 This book is their story—the story of how they have tried to forge what they like to call the science of the twenty-first century.